 There is no such thing as 'what if', only 'what is'.
 Focusing solely on what we perceive should be or should have been, means having expectations or attachments.
 We are then living in the past or the future and not in the present moment.

-Remember the above tips when you feel yourself needing to be in control of things outside yourself or getting stuck in the future or past.
+Remember these tips when you feel yourself needing to be in control of things outside yourself or getting stuck in the future or past.

 Find your inner mountain.